HITECHCRIME/HC_OVERVIEW/README.md

 - add lore snippet to hook /// DISCOVER HITECH CRIME UNIVERSE or something like that.
 Quote from the world?
 Some explanation or setting description?

-- add /// WORD FROM MOTHNODE for personal (real thoughts, not character?)

 MOTHNODE_ Digital Life Heist [HC_SG01 / HITECH CRIME NARRATIVE UNIVERSE]

 /// OFFICIAL AUD_INJECTION FOR AGGROTRAP "DIGITAL LIFE HEIST" BY MOTHNODE_